alperenbabagil/imageeditfragment/README.md

   - Move text anywhere you want via dragging.
   - Prevent edited content loss with interrupting back button
   - Ready to use with couple of lines code.
+  - Use image url to edit images from web

 It is more like wrapper to [@burhanrashid52]'s [PhotoEditor] library.
 It ads changing text background color capability and UI within a fragment to PhotoEditor.